S-ishita/ChatChirp--A-Chatting-App/README.md

 # ChatChirp--A-Chatting-App

 ChatChirp is a simple yet powerful chatting application developed using Java.
 It allows users to connect and communicate with each other in real-time through a user-friendly interface.
-The application is designed with a client-server architecture, ensuring seamless communication between multiple clients.
+The application is designed with a client-server architecture, ensuring seamless communication.

 ## Features